kkauder/eic.github.io/_about/howto.md

 The top-level entries (and therefore the folders) included in the navigation bar are defined in a concise way in its
 <a href="https://github.com/eic/eic.github.io/blob/master/_includes/layouts/navbar.html" target="_blank">code</a>.

+#### Front Matter
+"Front Matter" is a piece of YAML code (typically short) on the very top of a Markdown-formatted document which can contain any sort of data, for example define variables used to render the page in one convenient place.
+Importantly, it also serves to inform the platform "Jekyll" that this page needs to be rendered into HTML and can be used to define its behavior in menus and other contructs referencing it.

 #### Dropdown Menus
 The dropdown menus in the navigation bar are populated automatically based on the content of respective folders (called "collections" in the Jekyll framework).
 This site's design uses the following conventions: